takuya0206/ganttchart_generator/README.md

 After version 30, as a workaround, you can manually change the first date in your gantt chart (*the following dates automatically change).
 Then, by using "Repaint Gantt Chart" and editing the holiday sheet, your gantt chart will be fixed.

+ - Date is not correct after a specific month

+Daylight saving time may cause this kind of problem.
+As a workaround, you can solve this by adding balance values like "2019/04/01 1:00:00" as [this picture shown](https://github.com/takuya0206/ganttchart_generator/issues/4#issuecomment-465597251).

  - How do I extend the width of my gantt chart?